labmaster-kc/CryptoBlocker/README.md

 Sometimes you have file screens that you want to add that are not included in the download from Experiant.
 In this case, you can simply create a file named <tt>IncludeList.txt</tt> and put the screens you would like to add, one per line.
 If this file does not exist, only the screens from Experiant are included.

+<b>ExcludeList.txt</b>

+The Exclude list will effectively allow all patterns to be written to the path that you specify.
+Create a file named <tt>ExceptionList.txt</tt> and add one path per line.

+<b>ExceptionList.txt</b>

+The Exclude list will effectively allow all patterns to be written to the path that you specify.
+In most cases, you would rather allow a few select pattersn to be written to a path.
+As well, you might want to allow different patterns in different paths.
+In this case, you can create a JSON file named <tt>ExceptionList.txt</tt> and add the name, path, and patterns.
+An example <tt>ExceptionList.txt</tt> is provided.
+Don't forget to escape backslashes in the path, and make sur eyou have commas in the right places for multiple entities.

 <b>Disclaimer</b>

 This script is provided as is.
 I can not be held liable if this does not thwart a ransomware infection, causes your server to spontaneously combust, results in job loss, etc.